iffprove/Project1/README.md

 # Project1 is about Assignment 1.
-Toilet paper holder idea
+Robot Harvester idea